andeon/listail/README.md

 Installation
 ------------
+### Nautilus
-1. Copy the file into the ~/.local/share/nautilus/scripts hidden folder (the folder inside your home directory).
+1. Copy the file "Listail - List File Generator" into the ~/.local/share/nautilus/scripts hidden folder (the folder inside your home directory).
 2. Set permissions of file to "Allow executing file as program".
 Right-click on the file and select Properties.
 Under the Permissions tab, tick the checkbox near the bottom labeled Allow executing file as program.
 Then Close the Properties Window.
+### Dolphin
+1. Copy the file "listail.desktop" inside Dolphin folder into the ~/.local/share/kservices5/ServiceMenus hidden folder (the folder inside your home directory).

 Links
 -----